AADavin/Zombi/README.md

 | 3        | 4           | +           | 1  |
 | 4        | 5           | -           | 1  |

+The meaning of this is:
+Position: The position in the genome.
 The genome is circular, so the position 4 is adjacent to the position 3 and 0
+Gene_family: The identifier of the gene family

-The events of evolution in this mode are:
+Orientation: The orientation of that gene in the genome
+Id: The identifier of the gene.

+Genomes evolve undergoing a series of events:

 * D: Duplications.
 A segment of the genome is duplicated.
 The new copy is inserted next to the old one
 * L: Losses.
 A segment of the genome is lost
 * T: Transfers.
 A segment of the genome is transferred to a contemporary species.
-The segment is inserted in a random position
+The segment is inserted in a random position.
+For now, replacement transfers are **not implemented**
 * C: Translocations.
 A segment of the genome changes its position within the genome
 * I: Inversions.
 A segment of the genome inverts its position
 * O: Originations.
 A new gene family appears and it is inserted in a random position